mcereda/distance-calculator/README.md

 ## Todo

 1. [] create the webapp - python + flask

+   1. [] create basic working version
+   1. [] fix to adhere to the goals

 1. [] dockerize the app
 1. [] create a free tier host in AWS to host and test the app
 1. [] improve it